 We consult with landowners and the public on scheme reviews into policies, costs, and levels of service.

-HBRC and the community have identified 5 key outcomes for the flood protection and drainage scheme:
+the Regional Council and the community have identified 5 key outcomes for the flood protection and drainage scheme:

 These two schemes look after river catchment maintenance to reduce the risk of flooding and help manage flooding in the Wairoa District and in the Central and Southern parts of the region.